How Dangerous Are Urinary Tract Infections (UTI)?

 How Do I Know If I Have A UTI?

 Does it burn when you pee?
-Most often, the first sign of a UTI is a mild burning sensation while urinating.
+Most often, the first symptoms of a UTI are mild discomfort and a burning sensation while urinating.
 If you catch it early enough, it’s possible to flush the harmful bacteria by drinking lots of water and supplementing with some over-the-counter D'Mannose.
 This treatment is most effective for mild UTIs that are caught early in the infection phase.

 A lot of us will try to tough it out, especially if you are a chronic UTI sufferer, even if the burning symptoms continue.
 It seems like every gal has a tried-and-true home remedy, meant to boost their immune response and fight off the infection without jumping right to UTI Antibiotics.